ow-mods/owml/docs/content/pages/mod_helper/interaction.md

 ## ModExists

-Checks if there exists a mod with the given uniqueName is installed and enabled.
+Checks if a mod with the given uniqueName is installed and enabled.

 ```csharp
 public class MyCoolMod : ModBehaviour {